-This week — May 24-May 30 is Australian Made Week, highlighting the value of the Australian manufacturing sector and giving thrust to buy local campaigns.
+Australian Made Week highlights the value of the Australian manufacturing sector and promotes buy local campaigns.

-As a proud local manufacturer we at Hidrive support the “go local”, “buy Australian-made” trends, and see them as important to help in the economy’s recovery.
-As a vertically integrated manufacturing business with control over all facets of design, engineering, and production of the service bodies we provide, we also have the best possible control over our supply chain and the compliance and reliability of our products.
+As a proud Australian manufacturer, we support the “go local”, “buy Australian-made” push.
+As a vertically integrated manufacturing business with control over all facets of design, engineering and production of the service bodies we make, we also have the best possible control over our supply chain and the compliance and reliability of our products.

 There is evidence of consumer behaviour favouring Australian-made products considered to be of high quality and from reliable and reputable sources.